Jan 07, 2026

 That’s what they were saying.

-I was walking the room on Day 23 asking for a new tagline for UNcivilized.
+I was walking the room on Day 23 chewing on a new tagline for UNcivilized.
 One that wasn’t an entire sentence.
-These words landed square on me.
+Then these words landed square on me.

 BE